 Consider these statistics

 A one out of nine man in America faces problems with erectile dysfunction.
 That accounts for over eleven percent of all men in the country!
-As far as the total number of men in the United States there are that have problems achieving an erection, the number sits at around thirty million people.
+As far as the total number of men there are in the United States that have problems achieving an erection, the number sits at around thirty million people.

 Between 20 and 46 percent of all men that are between the ages of 40 and 69 experience erectile dysfunction.
 While the problem is prevalent in those of an older age, it can strike young and old men alike.

 What are the causes of erectile dysfunction in men?